 Higher blood pressure

-Sugar can put you at risk for chronic inflammation.
+r can put you at risk for chronic inflammation.
 But not all of them.
 Some increase inflammation and some reduce it.
 But diets consisting of high sugar levels are directly linked to chronic inflammation.
 There are several studies supporting this finding.
 One such study proved that people who reduced the intake of sugar showed lower inflammation factors.

 But how do sugar trigger inflammatory processes?
 Sugar triggers the production of fatty acids present in the liver.
 Digestion of large amounts of fatty acids by the body can, in turn, result in increased inflammation.
 This elevates the number of inflammatory markers present in the blood.

-Even though diabetes can result from increased blood sugar levels, sugar consumption alone cannot cause diabetes.
+though diabetes can result from increased blood sugar levels, sugar consumption alone cannot cause diabetes.
 Type 2 diabetes is the most common type of diabetes seen around the globe.
 High amounts of sugar intake and increased weight can trigger type 2 diabetes.
 But then again, weight gain is yet another consequence of consuming too much sugar.
 Therefore, It is clear that all these conditions are related as too much sugar can lead to obesity which, in turn, causes diabetes.

 Fatty liver diseases